Guide to Streaming Video Services

 Paramount+ replaced CBS All Access and provides full-length episodes of CBS programs and new original programming, plus live streams of local CBS affiliates in many markets.

-The news from Paramount+ is that its parent company, National Amusements, agreed to merge Paramount Global with Skydance Media into a new company.
-The merger, recently finalized, brings together Paramount properties such as the BET, CBS TV network, Paramount Pictures, the Paramount+ and Pluto TV streaming services, and former Viacom networks such as Comedy Central, MTV, and Nickelodeon with Skydance’s independent film and TV studios.
+The big news is that the parent company, Paramount Skydance, is acquiring Warner Bros.
+Discovery, subject to regulatory approvals.
+Earlier, Paramount merged with Skydance Media to create Paramount Skydance, which brought together Paramount properties such as the BET, CBS TV network, Paramount Pictures, the Paramount+ and Pluto TV streaming services, and former Viacom networks such as Comedy Central, MTV, and Nickelodeon with Skydance’s independent film and TV studios.

-Last year, the company shut down its stand-alone Showtime service and merged it with Paramount+, simplifying its packages in the process.
-New subscribers can choose between Paramount+ Essentials for $8 per month or $60 per year, and you can add Showtime into the mix by subscribing to Paramount+ With Showtime for $13 per month or $120 per year.
+Back in 2024, Paramount combined Showtime with Paramount+ into a new service now called Paramount+ Premium to simplify its plans.
+New subscribers can choose between ad-supported Paramount+ Essential for $9 per month or $90 per year, and you can add Showtime to the mix by subscribing to largely ad-free Paramount+ Premium for $14 per month or $140 per year.
 Verified students are able to get a 50 percent discount on either plan.

-The Premium with Showtime plan is mostly commercial-free (except for live TV streams) and features the same content as the ad-supported tier but includes your live local CBS station.
+The Premium with Showtime plan is mostly commercial-free (except for live TV streams) and features the same content as the ad-supported tier, plus your local CBS station.
 It has shows and movies in 4K with high dynamic range (including Dolby Vision), plus mobile downloads.
 You also get all the original Showtime content, which you don’t get with Essential.

 AARP members can get a 10 percent discount on any Paramount+ plan.
-You can also get Paramount+ free if you have a Walmart+ membership.
+You can also get Paramount+ free with a Walmart+ membership.

 It recently reached a deal with Charter for its Spectrum TV customers to get the ad-supported Paramount+ Essential and BET+ Essential at no additional charge.